sermon: Entanglement with the Yoke of Bondage

-Leviticus 25:44-46 Both your bondmen, and your bondmaids, which you shall have, shall be of the heathen that are round about you; of them shall you buy bondmen and bondmaids.
-Moreover of the children of the strangers that do sojourn among you, of them shall you buy, and of their families that are with you, which they begat in your land: and they shall be your possession.
-And you shall take them as an inheritance for your children after you, to inherit them for a possession; they shall be your bondmen forever: but over your brethren the children of Israel, you shall not rule one over another with rigor [or, with slavery].
+Leviticus 25:44-46 And as for your male and female slaves whom you may have, from the nations that are around you, from them you may buy male and female slaves.
+Moreover you may buy the children of the strangers who dwell among you, and their families who are with you, which they beget in your land; and they shall become your property.
+And you may take them as an inheritance for your children after you, to inherit them for as a possession; they shall be your permanent slaves.
+But regarding your brethren, the children of Israel, you shall not rule one over another with rigor [or, with slavery].

 So God bans slavery between Israelites.
-"Bondmen" and "bondmaids" are translated as slaves in other versions of the Bible.
-I am reading the King James Version here.
 Human nature's tendency, combined with Satan's influence to be cruel, makes it very necessary for God to include in Scripture every possible emphasis to oppose cruelty against slaves.
 Let us briefly look at some of the commands regarding the treatment of slaves.
 I have listed nine here.
 There may be others, but these are the nine main ones.